Hong Kong and Singapore Tours

 A melting pot of religion and cultures, from Buddhism to Catholicism, the Dutch to the Chinese and the British, explore the colonial heritage of the region.
 Explore the bustling streets of Chinatown and Little India in Singapore and Malacca's Dutch Square in Malaysia.

-- 16 Nights - Beijing to Hong Kong
+- 16 Days - Beijing to Hong Kong

 Uncover the incredible countries of China and Japan on this comprehensive tour that takes in some of the most incredible history, sights, and cities that these two exquisite countries have to offer.